• About

 Share on FacebookShare on Twitter

-“There was a pattern of dangerous behavior,” Barnes said.
-“We’re not in the business of closing down small businesses—we’re in the business of public safety.
-But if a business is enabling harm in our community, we won’t look away.”
+“There was a clear pattern of dangerous behavior,” said Chief Barnes.
+“We’re not in the business of shutting down small businesses, we’re in the business of protecting public safety.
+And when a property actively enables harm, we can’t ignore it.”

-The motel, operated by Madilyn Investments LLC, has closed operations following the police order.
-The owners have up to two years to implement corrective measures if they want to reopen, though they have not responded publicly.
+The property, managed by Madilyn Investments LLC, ceased operations following the order.
+The owners now have up to two years to make substantive changes if they wish to reopen, though no public statement has been made by the business since the closure.

 Tags: Ann DavisonAurora Avenuebusiness accountabilitychronic nuisance ordercity enforcementhuman traffickingMadilyn Investmentsmotel closureneighborhood safetynuisance propertyOaktree MotelPublic SafetySeattle CrimeSeattle investigationsSeattle Policesex traffickingShon BarnesSPD crackdownTheSeattleTodayyouth exploitation